pipegalera/pipegalera.github.io/content/mostly_books/book-pathless-path/index.md

 comment = true
 +++

-The book is aimed to career-oriented people that reached what it can be seen as professional success but do not feel meaning in their job.
-I liked it a lot.
+The book is aimed to career-oriented people that reached (what can be seen as) professional success but do not feel meaning in their job.

 ![book cover](https://m.media-amazon.com/images/I/41ZCxV0jqxL._SY445_SX342_.jpg)

+I liked the book a lot.
 It offers a great read for those considering a non-traditional career path and challenges your beliefs about a work-centered life and the default path as the one-and-only way of living.

 ## Personal opinion: Best and worst of the book